YBHwang/clova-developer-guide/en-KR/Design/Design_Guideline_For_Extension.md

 ### Intent {#Intent}

 Intent is a category used for processing user requests.
-It is usually classified using the **verb** factor in the user’s speech.
+It is usually classified using the **verb** factor in the user speech.
 Then it is divided into a custom intent or built-in intent.

 * [Custom intent](#CustomIntent)
 * [Built-in intent](#BuiltinIntent)